 Satellites are now creating more science data than ever before, with more advanced instruments and technologies.
 Scientists will soon be unable to download the data due to its sheer volume.

 Data volumes in astronomy have now surpassed what is possible to visually inspect by even large teams of astronomers and volunteer citizen scientists.
 This necessitates an increasingly central role of software and hardware frameworks for scientific discovery.

 The rationale to create the company came from the growing realisation that the techniques and instruments being developed in the group for astrophysics research have potentially a much wider realm of applicability.

 To tackle the increasing volume of science data, and the associated demands of data-analysis, we are designing and building our novel data analysis platforms to meet the demands of ESA’s most advanced satellites.

 The company has developed the Gaia Added Value Interface Platform (GAVIP) to facilitate analysis of Gaia data by the scientific community.
-The platform is being deployed in the European Space Astronomy Centre (ESAC) in Spain.
+The platform is deployed in the European Space Astronomy Centre (ESAC) in Spain.
 More information on the platform is available here and the platform was presented at SPIE 2016 (paper available here).

 Parameter Space has also developed a pathfinder Regional Exploitation Platform called EO4Atlantic for the Earth Observation community.
 This platform is the first step in the Atlantic region to map out the current state of the art with respect to Earth Observation data analysis and processing, both satellite-based and ground-based.
 More information on this project is available here.